Disco-Dave/message-db/README.md

 export PATH=/usr/lib/postgresql/13/bin:$PATH
 ```

 Note, your distro may have a postgresql version different from 13.
-If so replace the `13` in your `PATH` with the appropriate number.
+If so, replace the `13` in your `PATH` with the appropriate number.

 ### Cabal Instructions